varnish/Varnish-Book/varnish_book.rst

         Accept filters, epoll and kqueue are advanced features of the operating system that are designed for high-performance services like Varnish.
+By using these, Varnish can move a lot of the complexity into the OS kernel which is also better positioned to know what threads are ready to execute when.

         In addition, Varnish uses a configuration language that is translated to C-code, compiled with a normal C compiler and then linked directly into Varnish at run-time.
 This has several advantages.
 The most practical of which is the freedom you get as a system administrator.
 You can use VCL to decide how you want to interface with Varnish, instead of having a developer try to predict every possible scenario.
 That it boils down to C and a C compiler also gives you very high performance, and if you really wanted to, you could by-pass the VCL to C translation and write raw C code (this is called in-line C in VCL).
 In short: Varnish provides the features, VCL allow you to specify exactly how you use and combine them.

+        With Varnish 3 you also have Varnish Modules or simply vmods.
+These modules let you extend the functionality of the VCL language by pulling in custom-written features.
+Some examples include non-standard header manipulation, access to memcached or complex normalization of headers.

         The shared memory log allows Varnish to log large amounts of information at almost no cost by having other applications parse the data and extract the useful bits.
 This reduces the lock-contention in the heavily threaded environment of Varnish.
-        Lock-contention is one of the reasons why Varnish uses a workspace-oriented memory-model instead of only allocating the exact amount of space it needs at run-time.
+        Lock-contention is also one of the reasons why Varnish uses a workspace-oriented memory-model instead of only allocating the exact amount of space it needs at run-time.

-        To summarize: Varnish is designed to run on realistic hardware under real work-loads and to solve real problems.
+        To summarize: Varnish is designed to run on modern hardware under real work-loads and to solve real problems.
 Varnish does not cater to the "I want to make varnish run on my 486 just because"-crowd.
 If it does work on your 486, then that's fine, but